lukemccarvill/LED-Globe-Project/README.md

 ### 12-Gore Scalable Vector Graphic Map

 This leads us to the final visual result of the project: a 4000 mm wide by 2000 mm tall SVG.
-This graphic includes all 12 gores along with the 3467 LED markers as red rectangles of size 3.5 mm x 2 mm (the footprint of an 0805 SMD LED plus some small breathing room).
+This graphic includes all 12 gores along with the 3467 LED markers as yellow rectangles of size 3.5 mm x 2 mm (the footprint of an 0805 SMD LED plus some small breathing room).
 You can inspect this SVG simply by right-clicking the image and selecting *Open image in new tab*, or by downloading it from `/outputs` and opening it in the vector graphics editor of your choice.

 <p align="center">
   <img src="outputs/full_map_4m_by_2m.svg" alt="see fig title" width="900"/>
   <br>
-  <strong>Figure 10:</strong> Scalable Vector Graphic of the Gores Map with Red LED Markers
+  <strong>Figure 7:</strong> Scalable Vector Graphic of the Gores Map with yellow LED Markers
 </p>